shivannis/xandr-docs-public/xandr-docs/industry-reference/use-iab-s-html5-clicktag-standard-on-xandr.md

 ---
 title: Use IAB's HTML5 clickTag Standard on Xandr
-description: The article outlines the utilization of the IAB's clickTag standard in HTML5, enabling click tracking and linking the ad's landing page to the specified URL. ms.date: 10/28/2023 ms.custom: industry-reference
+description: Implement IAB's clickTag in HTML5 for ad click tracking, linking the landing page to a specified URL. ms.date: 10/28/2023 ms.custom: industry-reference
 ---